Unlocking The Secrets of Sweet Potato and Peanut Soup Magic Tradition

 • Upon serving, drizzle with lime juice and garnish with cilantro and peanuts.

-Sweet Potato And Peanut Soup
+Sweet Potato and Peanut Soup

 Variations, Add-Ons, And Toppings